Graphlet-AI/graphlet-ai.github.io/README.md

 bundle exec jekyll serve
 ```

-To reload automatically with sass changes, run
+To reload automatically with sass changes, run:

 ```
 bundle exec jekyll serve --livereload
 ```

 The site will serve on [localhost:4000](http://localhost:4000)